AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-54319-product-price-shows-zero-in-product-in-cart-report.md

 1. Set **[!UICONTROL Catalog Price Scope]** to **[!UICONTROL Website]** from **[!UICONTROL Stores]** > **[!UICONTROL Configuration]** > **[!UICONTROL Catalog]** > **[!UICONTROL Catalog]** > **[!UICONTROL Price]** > **[!UICONTROL Catalog Price Scope]**.
 1. Create a second website from **[!UICONTROL Stores]** > **[!UICONTROL All Stores]**.
 1. Create a product from **[!UICONTROL Catalog]** > **[!UICONTROL Products]**.
-1. Assign this product to second website only.
+1. Assign this product to the second website only.
 1. Add Product into the cart from second website.
 1. Go to **[!UICONTROL Admin]** > **[!UICONTROL Reports]** > **[!UICONTROL Marketing]** > **[!UICONTROL Products In Carts]** grid.
 1. Check the *[!UICONTROL Price]* column in *Products In Carts* grid.